wjakob/nanobind/docs/api_core.rst

 .. cpp:struct:: template <typename T> supplement

-   Indicate that ``sizeof(T)`` bytes of memory should be set aside to store supplemental data in the type object.
+   Indicate that the type being created (not its instances) should contain a subobject of type ``T``, which can later be accessed using :cpp:func:`nb::type_supplement\<T\>() <type_supplement>`. nanobind will create a separate metaclass per type ``T``.
 See :ref:`Supplemental type data <supplement>` for more information.

+   .. cpp::function:: supplement&& inheritable() &&

+      By default, specifying a supplement for a type prevents that type from being inherited, since there would be no general way to initialize the supplemental data for the derived type.
+If you instead pass the binding annotation ``nb::supplement<T>().inheritable()``, inheritance will be
+      allowed.
+Any derived type gets a new default-constructed copy of the supplemental data, not a copy of the data stored in the base type.

 .. cpp:struct:: type_slots